-- Completion of the physical therapist assistant program application booklet which is available at the SFCC counseling center.
-Applications are accepted during the winter quarter preceding fall quarter entry into the program. - Appropriate placement scores in assessment tests for ENGL& 101 and Math. - Preferably a minimum of 2.0 in BIOL& 241 - Documentation of either paid or volunteer experience in a medical setting (preferably physical therapy). - Current immunizations, drug screening and Washington State Patrol criminal background check. - Essential requirements needed for the profession which include communication skills, cognitive demands, physical skills and behavioral, social and professional skills are discussed in greater detail in the Program Information Booklet located on our website.
+-Completion of the physical therapist assistant program application booklet which is available at the SFCC counseling center.
+Applications are accepted during the

+- winter quarter preceding fall quarter entry into the program. - Appropriate placement scores in assessment tests for ENGL& 101 and Math. - -A minimum of 2.0 in BIOL& 241. - Documentation of either paid or volunteer experience in a medical setting (preferably physical therapy). - -Each successful PTA applicant may be required to complete a background check, drug testing and submit proof of immunization.
+Clinical facilities may deny access to a student for any of the following: - · Lack of current immunizations required by the site - A "discrepancy" on the criminal background check - · A positive drug test

+Proroquisitos

+PTA

+While entrance to the PTA Program may not be denied because of such a rating, without access to the clinical facilities a student may not be able to satisfactorily complete the PTA program and will be so advised.

+-Essential requirements needed for the profession which include communication skills, cognitive demands, physical skills and behavioral, social and professional skills are discussed in greater detail in the Program Information Booklet located on our website.